DOPExVibhu/PeacePal/README.md

 Information Articles: Users can access articles and information about various mental health topics, which are displayed on the website.

-## Installation and Setup
-To set up the Mental Health Bot, follow these steps:

 ## Prerequisites
 Python 3.x installed on your system.